 Books he has written or edited include Writing Programs Worldwide: Profiles of Academic Writing in Many Places (with Gerd Brauer, Paula Carlino, Lisa Ganobcsik-Williams, and Aparna Sinha; Parlor Press and the WAC Clearinghouse, 2012); Engaged Writers and Dynamic Disciplines: Research on the Academic Writing Life (with Terry Myers Zawacki; Heinemann, 2006)); WAC for the New Millennium: Strategies for Continuing Writing-across-the-Curriculum Programs (with Susan McLeod, Eric Miraglia, and Margot Soven; NCTE, 2001); The Harcourt Brace Guide to Writing Across the Curriculum; Writing to Learn: Essays and Reflections; Speaking and Writing, K-12 (with Charles Suhor); Language Across the Curriculum in the Elementary Grades; two textbooks for English composition classes, Write to the Limit and A Sense of Value; and three writing texts (Pearson) for specific disciplines: Writing about Theatre (with Rick Davis), Writing for Law Enforcement (with John Hess); and Writing for Psychology (with James Sanford).
 In addition, he has published more than 60 refereed articles and chapters.
 Current research includes the International WAC/WID Mapping Project, by which Thaiss works with a team of international scholars to "map" writing in the disciplines worldwide.
 In addition to the 2012 book Writing Programs Worldwide noted above, a new multimodal web portal, Writingprogramsworldwide.ucdavis.edu, first appeared in 2016 and is open to contributions from scholars and program leaders worldwide.

-In addition, he serves on the editorial boards of Across the Disciplines, Writing on the Edge, and the WAC Clearinghouse, and reviews for such journals as College Composition and Communication.
+In addition, he serves on the editorial boards of Across the Disciplines, Writing on the Edge, and the WAC Clearinghouse, and reviews for such journals as College Composition and Communication and the transnational Journal of Writing Research.